tanjera/screeps/readme.md

 Once you have reach RCL 6 a courier will spawn and begin to automatically do a lot of functions for you.
 For example, if you set up mineral reactions, the code will automatically request other rooms with terminals to load any excess minerals used for the reaction, and send it over!
 Also, if any rooms have an excess of energy, you can set the "cap_amount" so that when a room reaches the energy cap, it will start to overflow energy into other rooms:

-`resources.overflow_cap(cap_amount)`
+`resources.overflow_cap(cap_amount);`

 and any rooms with more energy than the limit will start automatically loading and sending the energy to a terminal in a room with the least amount of energy, balancing out the amount of energy in your empire.

 The codebase also will automatically off-load excess minerals and energy, selling them to the market to the highest bidder, but only if you enter manually into Memory the limit at which you want excess minerals to be sold.
 This is great for selling excess basic minerals, and you can always manually enter market trades for minerals that you don't include in automatic sales.
 To set up automatic market selling, you can use the following command on the console, where "resource" is the mineral abbreviation (or "energy"!), and "cap_amount" is the amount at which it will start overflowing that resource onto the market:

-`resources.market_cap(resource, cap_amount)`
+`resources.market_cap(resource, cap_amount);`

 Terminals also process manually entered terminal orders, which you can use to send resources to friends, by using the following manual entries in the console:

 * For internal transfers (among your own rooms or to your friends or private trades):

-`resources.send(order_name, room_from, room_to, resource, amount)`
+`resources.send(order_name, room_from, room_to, resource, amount);`

 * For manual market trading (fulfilling existing buy/sell orders from other players), use the following commands.
-Note that if you want to buy a mineral, you are purchasing from another player's "sell" order, but since you are buying, you will use `market_buy()`, specifying your room *to* which you want the minerals sent during the purchase (and the 'from' room will be pulled automatically from the player's "sell" order on the market in the server's database).
-Similarly, if you are selling, you will use `market_sell()` to sell to another player's "buy" order.
+Note that if you want to buy a mineral, you are purchasing from another player's "sell" order, but since you are buying, you will use `market_buy();`, specifying your room *to* which you want the minerals sent during the purchase (and the 'from' room will be pulled automatically from the player's "sell" order on the market in the server's database).
+Similarly, if you are selling, you will use `market_sell();` to sell to another player's "buy" order.
 To do all this, use the following commands:

-`resources.market_sell(order_name, market_order_id, room_from, amount)` << to sell your existing minerals/energy
+`resources.market_sell(order_name, market_order_id, room_from, amount);` << to sell your existing minerals/energy
-`resources.market_buy(order_name, market_order_id, room_to, amount)` << to buy new minerals/energy
+`resources.market_buy(order_name, market_order_id, room_to, amount);` << to buy new minerals/energy

 and your courier will to load/unload the terminal, and send/receive minerals and energy to fulfill all terminal orders!